lamnhan066/dmg/README.md

 flutter pub add --dev dmg
 ```

+### Basic Usage

-Open a terminal in your current project, then run:
+Open a terminal in your Flutter project root, then run:

 ```shell
 dart run dmg
 ```

+This will automatically:

+1. Clean the build directory (optional)
+2. Run `flutter build macos --release --obfuscate --split-debug-info=debug-macos-info`
+3. Code sign the .app bundle
+4. Create a DMG file
+5. Code sign the DMG
+6. Submit for notarization
+7. Wait for notarization to complete
+8. Staple the notarized DMG

+### Advanced Options

+#### Custom Signing Certificate

-This package will automatically retrieve Developer ID certificate for code signing.
-If multiple valid certificates are available, a list of options will be displayed, and you have to select one.
-If you want to set it yourself, you can add this option:
+The package will automatically retrieve and select your Developer ID certificate.
+If multiple certificates are available, you'll be prompted to choose one.
+To specify a certificate manually:

 ```shell
 --sign-certificate "Developer ID Application: Your Company"
 ```

-Sometimes, it is necessary to add two spaces between the words "Your" and "Company" like "Your  Company".
+**Note**: Sometimes you may need to add extra spaces between words, e.g., `"Your  Company"`.

 The package will automatically run `flutter build macos --release --obfuscate --split-debug-info=debug-macos-info`.
 If you want to do it yourself, you can pass this flag to the command: